ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through the steps of setting up isolated workloads by provisioning {{site.data.keyword.vpc_full}}s (VPCs) in different regions with subnets and virtual server instances (VSIs).
-These VSIs are created in multiple zones within a region to ensure high availability of the application, to increase resiliency within a region and globally by configuring load balancers with back-end pools, front-end listeners and proper health checks.
+This tutorial walks you through the steps of setting up isolated workloads by provisioning {{site.data.keyword.vpc_full}}s (VPCs) in two different regions with subnets and virtual server instances (VSIs).
+You will create VSIs in multiple zones within one region to ensure the high availability of the application.
+You will create additional VSIs in a second region and configure a global load balancer to provide high availability between regions and reduce network latency for users in different geographies.
 {:shortdesc}

 For the global load balancer, you will provision an {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) service from the catalog.
-For managing the SSL certificate for all incoming HTTPS requests, {{site.data.keyword.cloudcerts_long_notm}} catalog service will be created and the certificate along with the private key will be imported.
+For managing the SSL certificate for all incoming HTTPS requests, you will use the {{site.data.keyword.cloudcerts_long_notm}} service.

 ## Objectives
 {: #vpc-multi-region-objectives}